keelinmcloughlin/music-label-release-operations-tracker/README.md

 ---

+## Time-Based Logic Note
+This tracker was finalized on **January 12, 2026**.
+Several KPIs and conditional formatting rules are driven by dynamic date logic (e.g., highlighting releases due within the next 7 or 30 days).

+As time passes, some date-based indicators may appear differently than shown in the screenshots.
+This behavior is intentional and reflects how the tracker would function in an active, real-world release pipeline.

+---

 ## Preview: Conditional Formatting & KPIs

 This tracker relies on Excel formulas and conditional formatting to surface release readiness and delivery risk at a glance.